dfalster/baad/Tasks.md

 	 - a.lf-vs-a.ssbc = I can't tell what could be wrong, sorry
 	 - a.ssbc-vs-h.t = which one is likely to be wrong?
 	 - a.ssbc-vs-h.c = same as above

-## Other data to import

-* Entries from Jeff Kelly data in shared dropbox folder
-* Duursma 2012

-## Changes required after revising variable list

-* Remove vegetation type for any non-field grown plants

-* Fix lai values that are text

-* Mark MAP, MAT, family, as "user" supplied, then populate from standardised data (world clim)

-* Conifer leaf area - define ideal, then implement it.
- * check all studies with conifers to standardise measurements
- * Definition should be 'half of total surface area' (other measurements often include either 'projected area', or 'total surface area')

-* Check methods variables for h.c

-* Check branch mass and determine consistent definition and check implemented this way

-* Delete c.d variable, for these studies ensure h.c is calculated correctly (Aiba2005       Delagrange2004 Osada0000      Osada2003      Osada2005      Osunkoya2007   Petritan2009   Sterck0000)

-* Change leaf N to per mass

-* In variableDefinitions file, change Variables with NewName given in column, need to change throughout whole directory, i.e. all dataMatchColumns.csv